hugozap/quick-talk/README.md

 # Why?

-If you just want to add your content to an html file, and not depend on tools, 3rd party services or even an internet connection this can be useful.
+Sometimes you just need a simple way to add your content and present it.
+Without tools, or internet connection.
+Just save the html to your disk, change the styles if you like.

 # Demo
 [http://hugozap.neocities.org/experiments/slides.html](http://hugozap.neocities.org/experiments/slides.html)